edamame852/the-docs/docs/coding-practices/CICD/child/k8s.md

 # Terminologies
 1. `kubectl` = The k8s command line tool
-2. container =
+2. container = container runs inside of pods!
-3. service =
+    - Containers are lightweight, standalone
+3. service = a k8s resource that provides stable network endpoint (IP & DNS Name) to access a set of pods, enabling communication between pods/ with outside network
 4. k8s (API) resources = all k8s objects, entites manged by API resources (e.g. deployments, pods, services...etc)
-5. k8s API server = kubectl commands go to here; it's the centeral management component in the k8s cluster, the frontend of the k8s control plane
+5. k8s API server = kubectl commands go to here; API Server = centeral management component in the k8s cluster = frontend of the k8s control plane
 6. Ingress vs Egress
     - Similarity: Both are used to describe flow of network traffic from pods to someone else/ some other resources (e.g. pod/ services)
     - Difference:
         - ingress: incoming traffic (from external to pod) = who can talk to your pod = into cluster/pod/services
             - example: